What Do Medical Assistants Do?

 - Certified Medical Administrative Assistant (CMAA) from the National Healthcareer Association

-Licenses for medical assistants are required in some states in order to practice in this field.
+Licenses for medical assistants are required in some states to practice in this field.
 Medical assistants should check with their local licensing boards to ensure they have the necessary qualifications to practice in this field.
 For example, Washington state requires medical assistants to be licensed.
 They can be licensed as a general medical assistant or under a specialty such as phlebotomy or hemodialysis.
 Requirements for a license in Washington ask applicants to:

 - Complete a medical assistant education program or have approved work experience